yzhanghf/Network-two-sample-test/README.md

-# Reproducing the results in JASA-TM-2024-0092
+# Reproducing the results in JASA-TM-2024-0092-R2

-This document serves the Round 2 revision of this paper.
+This document serves the Round 3 revision of this paper.

 ## Hardware requirement:  computing cluster, such as Unity
-* Simulations in this code are likely infeasible to run on personal computers.
+* It is likely infeasible to run some simulations on personal computers.
 Therefore, all reproducibility details are written for running on high-performance computing (HPC) clusters, such as Unity.
 In this document, we will use Unity with Slurm queueing system.
 * In this work, we use the word "Magpie" as the anonymized username.